A Contextual Bandit Approach for Value-oriented Prediction Interval Forecasting: Case Study

 Five quality-oriented PI forecasting comparison candidates belonging to the categories of CPI and quality-oriented OPI are investigated.
 Concretely, the light quantile gradient boosting regression tree (Light QGBRT), QMLP guided by the pinball loss, and a naive benchmark \cite{wen2021probabilistic} that is an extension of the persistence model in probabilistic setting are the CPI comparison candidates.
-The quality-oriented OPI methods include the mixed integer programming model (MLMIP) \cite{zhao2020optimal} and the offline-trained reinforcement learning-based optimal and adaptive PI forecasting method (OAPI), whose agent has the same network structure as in Table \uppercase\expandafter{\romannumeral2} \cite{zhang2022optimal}.
+The quality-oriented OPI methods include the mixed integer programming model (MLMIP) \cite{zhao2020optimal} and the offline-trained reinforcement learning-based optimal and adaptive PI forecasting method (OAPI), whose agent has the same network structure as that in the proposed approach \cite{zhang2022optimal}.
 The evaluation of PI is from the two aspects on the test set, i.e., the quality and value.
-From the perspective of quality, we use average coverage deviation (ACD), average width, and Winkler score to measure the calibration, sharpness, and overall skill of PI respectively, where the negative ACD value implies the low reliability, while for the average width and Winkler score, the lower, the better.
-From the perspective of value, we use the averaged value of the monetary score defined in \eqref{7} for evaluation.
+From the perspective of quality, we use the average coverage deviation (ACD), average width, and Winkler score to measure the calibration, sharpness, and overall skill of PI, respectively, where the negative ACD value implies the low reliability \cite{zhao2020optimal}, while for the average width and Winkler score, the lower, the better.
+From the perspective of value, we use the averaged value of the monetary score defined in \eqref{7} for evaluation, where the evaluation process is the same as the operational forecasting stage elaborated in section \uppercase\expandafter{\romannumeral4}.

 The program is implemented on the laptop with Intel®CoreTM i5-10210U 1.6 GHz CPU, and 8.00 GM RAM\footnote{Codes will be available after publication.}.